Rohit1999-dev/flask_chat_bot/README.md

 Here used of json files, i stored lots of question according to level.

 # Random module
-Here uses of random module for randomly pic the data from json files.
+Here uses of random module for randomly pick the data from json files.

 #pprint
 Here we uses of pprint for data structure is look like pretty.